Does your cat approve of her current Home set-up?

 The ideal litter box for most cats is something like this:

-- Wide enough for your cat to turn around completely and comfortably
+- Big enough for your cat to turn around completely and comfortably (concrete mixing containers, kiddie pools and sand boxes, and flat bottomed clear storage bins make great litter boxes!)

 - Uncovered - lids can trap in unpleasant odors and gasses